bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. seealso::

-   :ref:`Runners' documentation<concepts/runner:Using Runners>` on Runners' concept and its usage.
+   :ref:`The general Runner documentation<concepts/runner:Using Runners>`: general information about the Runner concept and their usage.

 .. seealso::

-   :ref:`Specifying Runner Resources<concepts/runner:Specifying Required Resources>` on providing options for Runners.
+   :ref:`Specifying Runner Resources<concepts/runner:Specifying Required Resources>`: more information about Runner options.

 To use fastai runner locally, access the model via ``get`` and convert it to